Projects for the Dedicated Research Fellow Track

 Status: Open

-Rebecca Lester, associate professor of accounting, and Juan Carlos Suarez Serrato, professor of economics, are recruiting one research fellow who will work on projects studying the effects of tax policies on businesses, including effects on investment decisions, workers, and financial reporting choices.
-The research will include work with large administrative datasets and collaboration with a broader team of Stanford GSB affiliates as part of the Business, Taxation, and Society Initiative.
-Due to the nature of some administrative datasets, U.S. citizenship may be prioritized during the selection process.
+Rebecca Lester, Associate Professor of Accounting, and Juan Carlos Suarez Serrato, the Edward P. Rust Professor of Economics, are recruiting one research fellow who will work on projects studying the effects of tax policies on businesses, including effects on investment decisions, workers, and financial reporting choices.
+The research will include work with large administrative datasets and collaboration with a broader team of Stanford GSB RF’s and post-docs as part of the Stanford Initiative for Business, Taxation, and Society.
+Due to the classification of some administrative datasets, U.S. citizenship may be prioritized during the selection process.

 Requirements